Dashboard

 server:

-If you need remote access to the dashboard — for example, when running Sortie on a cloud VM — place a reverse proxy such as Nginx in front of it and forward traffic to the local port.
-This is a standard deployment pattern but falls outside Sortie's scope.
-Secure the proxy with authentication; Sortie's HTTP server has no built-in auth.
+For container deployments or when Sortie runs on a remote host, pass --host 0.0.0.0 to listen on all interfaces.
+Alternatively, place a reverse proxy such as Nginx in front of it and forward traffic to the local port.
+Secure the proxy with authentication; Sortie’s HTTP server has no built-in auth.

 For production monitoring across multiple hosts, use the Prometheus /metrics endpoint with a Prometheus server and Grafana dashboards.
 Prometheus is built for aggregated, historical, alertable monitoring - the dashboard is not.